yorek/dapper-samples/README.md

 * net48
 * netcoreapp3.0

-if you are looking for samples supporting older version, take a look at the previous releases as they support also:

-* .NET Framework 4.5.2
-* .NET Core 2.0
-* Dapper 1.50

 To execute the application targeting one specifc framework, just use the `-f` option when running the console app:

 ```dotnet run -f net48```